 HTTP API Contract

-As new features are released regularly for the commercetools platform, we have an API contract to ensure a smooth evolution.
+As new features are released regularly for commercetools Composable Commerce, we have an API contract to ensure a smooth evolution.
 This document presents the different contracts of the API.

 - No values or fields will be changed or deleted in an API unless it is published as a named new version.